 You have the right to:

-Request access to your personal data.
-This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.
+Request access.
+This means that you may receive a copy of the personal data we hold about you.